Call option valuation: Black-Scholes vs. Monte Carlo

 # Call option price: EUR 10.45

-This code computes the option price by applying the Black-Scholes formula.
-Running the code gives the call option price in euros based on the provided inputs.
-This method provides a clear, quick way to estimate the option's value, but it does make several assumptions, such as constant volatility and a single risk-free rate, which may not hold in all real-world cases.
+This code applies the Black-Scholes formula to compute call and put option prices.
+Running the code gives the option prices based on the provided inputs.
+While this method provides a quick and efficient way to estimate option values, it relies on assumptions such as constant volatility and a single risk-free rate, which may not always reflect real-world conditions.

-In the next section, we'll explore a different approach using stochastic modelling to evaluate the option's value.
+In the next section, we'll explore a different approach using stochastic modelling to evaluate option values.

 Monte Carlo simulation

-Our second approach for valuing the call option is to use stochastic modelling, specifically a Monte Carlo simulation.
+Our second approach for valuing options is to use stochastic modelling, specifically a Monte Carlo simulation.
 Unlike the Black-Scholes formula, which gives a single theoretical price based on fixed inputs, Monte Carlo simulations allow us to generate a wide range of possible outcomes by simulating many scenarios for the underlying asset's price.

 Economic scenarios